-This year’s programme will take place in Vancouver, Calgary, Toronto, Ottawa, Montreal and Halifax.
-Together with young people from across their region, participants will attend a three-day, intensive training session during which they will explore the topics of identity, intercultural dialogue and community-conscious social entrepreneurship.
+This year’s programme took place in Vancouver, Calgary, Toronto, Ottawa, Montreal and Halifax.
+Together with young people from across their region, participants attended a three-day, intensive training session during which they explored the topics of identity, intercultural dialogue and community-conscious social entrepreneurship.

 Attend a 3-Day Immersive Training

 Together with 20-30 young people from across your region, you will attend an ACSE training session in one of six cities across the country: Vancouver, Calgary, Toronto, Ottawa, Montreal and Halifax.

 Armed with the ACSE framework, you will return to your community after the training to implement your proposed SDG intervention with the support of peer or business mentors.

 Have a chance to attend the Youth Innovation Summit in Ottawa

 15 exceptional participants will be selected to travel to Ottawa in March, 2018 to showcase their work and exchange ideas with high level representatives from the public and private sectors, including socially minded enterprises and start-ups, the Canadian Government and the United Nations.

 Are you aged 18 to 35 and living in Canada?
 Do you value fairness and social justice and have a strong sense of local culture and identity?
 Are you interested in exploring social entrepreneurship as a means of addressing a social or environmental need in your community?

 Check back in Summer 2018 for more information on participating in the Third Edition!